 - Mirrorless camera (or CSC – compact system camera): These have surfaced as a direct rival to DSLRs.
 They’re smaller, lighter and mechanically simpler but have many of those pro features you look for in an SLR camera.
-But cheaper versions often don’t have an optical viewfinder, while the amount of lenses available is less than in the established DSLR market.
+But cheaper versions often don’t have an optical viewfinder, while the number of lenses available is less than in the established DSLR market.

 Digital camera features

 Once you’ve decided on your digital camera type, you may want to simply filter your options by price or customer rating – but here’s a list of the most common features you can dig a little further into via our comparison tables:

 Optical and digital zoom: This can be crucial, especially if you’re taking a lot of long-distance shots.
 For good long range photos you’ll need optical zoom, as the lens itself shortens the distance and you’ll get a high quality image of the view you have.
 Digital zoom only zooms in on the image without physically altering the shot, so the more you zoom the less clarity the image will have once taken (it will start to pixelate).
 If a camera has 3x optical zoom, for example, you can make a target 150m away look as if it’s only 50m away in your shot.